qbancoffee/imac_g3_ivad_board_init/README.md

 ## Wiring Raspberry Pi
 ![WiringRPI](raspberry_pi_wiring.png?raw=true "Wiring RPI")

 ### Preparing the Raspberry Pi
--Install the latest raspian image using a regular monitor.
+- Install the latest raspian image using a regular monitor.
--Enable I2C
+- Enable I2C
+- Install i2c-tools
+- Copy init_ivad.py

 ### What to connect
 In all cases, the IVAD board needs to be initialized when the power analog board is